 Choosing Your Perfect Heater

 There are several kinds of water heaters.
-There are conventional heaters, tankless ones, solar ones, heaters that re-purpose your home’s heat to warm water, and even some that draw heat from elsewhere to do their job(more on that later).
-No matter how they do it, all heaters still only have one job, they take water and heat is so that you can soak in a bubble bath without catching hypothermia.
+There are conventional heaters, tankless ones, solar ones, heaters that re-purpose your home’s heat to warm water, and even some that draw heat from elsewhere to do their job(more on later).
+No matter how they do it, all heaters have only one job.
+They take water and heat so you can soak in a bubble bath without catching hypothermia.

-Unless you’re in a unique situation, chances are you will either want to install a conventional or tankless water heater.
+Unless you’re in a unique situation, you may want to install a conventional or tankless water heater.
 The former uses fire or an electric coil to heat a massive water tank.
 The latter does the same, except it does it without the tank.
 Conventional water heaters come with a large tank that stores heated water, which requires ample space.
-Gas models also need additional space for air to circulate the burner unit.
-Overall, these models are fairly reliable until they inevitably run out of water.
+Gas models also need additional space for air to circulate in the burner unit.
+These models are fairly reliable until they inevitably run out of water.
 Plus, the operating costs of one are much higher than a tankless one.